dotnet/corefxlab/src/System.IO.Compression.Brotli/README.md

 The specification of the Brotli Compressed Data Format is defined in [RFC 7932](https://www.ietf.org/rfc/rfc7932.txt).

-Brotli encoding is supported by most web browsers, major web servers, and some CDNs (Content delivery network).
+Brotli encoding is supported by most web browsers, major web servers, and some CDNs (Content Delivery Networks).

 ## Brotli Class
 ```C#